natbat/nudibranchs-by-season/README.md

 One of my favourite things to do is going rockpooling, or as we call it over here in California, 'tidepooling'.
 Amounting to the same thing, it's going to a beach that has rocks where the tide covers then uncovers little pools of water at different times of the day.
 All sorts of fun creatures and life can be found in this ['rocky intertidal habitat'](https://en.wikipedia.org/wiki/Intertidal_ecology)

-A particularly exciting creature that lives in this habitat is the [Nudibranch](https://www.inaturalist.org/taxa/47113-Nudibranchia), a type of super colourful 'sea slug'.
+A particularly exciting creature that lives here is the [Nudibranch](https://www.inaturalist.org/taxa/47113-Nudibranchia), a type of super colourful 'sea slug'.
 There are over 3000 species of Nudibranch worldwide (The word "nudibranch" comes from the Latin **nudus**, naked, and the Greek **βρανχια / brankhia**, *gills*.)

 ![photo of some nudibranches to illustrate diversity](https://raw.githubusercontent.com/natbat/nudibranchs-by-season/master/nudibranchs.png "Nudibranchs, photo credit: on iNaturalist taxon page")

-They ar however quite tricky to find!
-Even though they are often brightly coloured and interestingly shaped some of them are very small, and in our part of the world in the Bay Area in California their appearance in our rockpools is seasonal.
+They are however quite tricky to find!
+Even though they are often brightly coloured and interestingly shaped, some of them are very small, and in our part of the world in the Bay Area in California their appearance in our rockpools is seasonal.
 We see them more often in Summer months, despite the not-as-low tides as in our Winter and Spring seasons.

-My favourite place to go tidepooling here is [Pillar Point](http://limpets.org/site/pillar-point/) in Half Moon bay (at other times of the year more famously known for the surf competition ['Mavericks'](https://en.wikipedia.org/wiki/Mavericks,_California).
+My favourite place to go tidepooling here is [Pillar Point](http://limpets.org/site/pillar-point/) in Half Moon bay (at other times of the year more famously known for the surf competition ['Mavericks'](https://en.wikipedia.org/wiki/Mavericks,_California)).
 The rockpools there are rich in species diversity, of varied types and water-coverage habitat zones as well as being relatively accessible.

 ![photo of Pillar Point tidepools](https://raw.githubusercontent.com/natbat/nudibranchs-by-season/master/pillar-point.jpg "Pillar Point Tide, photo credit: Natalie Downe")

 I was rockpooling at Pillar Point recently with my parents and we talked to a lady who remarked that she hadn't seen any Nudibranchs on her visit this time.
 I realised that having an idea of what species to find where, and at what time of year is one of the many superpower goals of every budding Naturalist.

-Using technology and the croudsourced species observations of the iNaturalist community we can shortcut our way to this superpower.
+Using technology and the croudsourced species observations of the iNaturalist community we can shortcut our way to this superpower!

 ## Finding nearby animals with iNaturalist